tambetvali/LaegnaAITestsCoPilot/External/paulgraham.md

 # Hacker Culture and the Preference for Clarity

 The “hacker” identity is not about breaking systems; it is about **understanding them deeply**.
-This is why hackers gravitate toward essayists: they appreciate distilled insight.
+This is why hacker communities gravitate toward essayists: they appreciate distilled insight.

-## 3.1 The Hacker Preference for Directness
+## 4.1 The Hacker Preference for Directness

 Hacker culture tends to prefer: